AdobeDocs/commerce-admin.en/help/catalog/swatches.md

    If needed, you can repeat this for each variation of the product.

    The size and dimensions of the swatch is determined by the theme.
-As a general rule, saving an image as a square helps to preserve the aspect ratio of a pattern.
+Generally, saving an image as a square helps to preserve the aspect ratio of a pattern.

    ![Swatch images](./assets/swatch-samples.png)<!-- zoom -->